deepchecks/deepchecks/docs/source/user-guide/when_should_you_use.rst

 After Splitting the Data: Train-Test Validation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When you split our data (for whichever purpose and manner), you have two or more separate datasets, however you might not have a model yet.
+When you split your data (for whichever purpose and manner), you have two or more separate datasets, however you might not have a model yet.
-Just before you continue working with our data you want to ensure that the splits are indeed representative as you want them to be.
+Just before you continue working with your data you want to ensure that the splits are indeed representative as you want them to be.
 For example, you want to verify that the classes are balanced similarly, that there is no significant change in distributions between the features or labels in each of the classes,
-that there is no potential data leakage that may contaminate our model or perceived results, etc.
+that there is no potential data leakage that may contaminate your model or perceived results, etc.

 For these purposes you can use the ``train_test_validation`` suite.